santiagoziel/santiagoziel/README.md

 - Born in Xalapa, Mexico 🏴󠁧󠁢󠁳󠁣󠁴󠁿
 - Living in Puebla, Pue 🏠
-- Backend Python Developer 💻
+- Learning to be a backend Developer 💻
 - Loves MTG 🗃️
-- Mildly Active 🏃‍♂️
+- like to dance 🕺
 - [My resume](https://santiagotorres.online/curriculum) 🏋️

 #### Where to find me